rvangelder11/BackToTheFutureClock/PCB/Assembly instructions.md

 ![IMG_0112](https://github.com/rvangelder11/BackToTheFutureClock/assets/90907092/1aef433e-bdad-41cf-a159-77b5c2195c4e)

-I have added 100 nF decoupling capacitors at the power supply of each displat to prevent erattic behaviour of the displays
+I have added 100 nF decoupling capacitors at the power supply of each display to prevent erattic behaviour of the displays